-DIRECTOR NAME AGE SINCE PRINCIPAL OCCUPATION AND BACKGROUND R. Kevin Clinton 66 2017 Mr. Clinton has been the Executive Director of the Michigan Catastrophic Claims Association since May 2017.
+Mr. Clinton has been the Executive Director of the Michigan Catastrophic Claims Association since May 2017.
 From August 2015 to May 2017, he was a professor and Director of the Actuarial Science Program of Michigan State University.
 From November 2013 to April 2015, he served as the State Treasurer of the State of Michigan and a member of the Governor's cabinet.
 Mr. Clinton was part of the team that brought the City of Detroit out of bankruptcy.
-From April 2011 to November 2013, he served as the Commissioner of Insurance of the State of Michigan and Director of the Michigan Department of Insurance and Financial Services (MDIFS), which regulates state insurance companies, banks, credit unions and other financial institutions.
+From April 2011 to November 2013, he served as the Commissioner of Insurance of the State of Michigan and Director of the Michigan Department of Insurance and Financial Services (MDIFS), which regulates state insurance companies, banks, credit unions, and other financial institutions.
 Mr. Clinton was President and Chief Executive Officer of American Physicians Capital, Inc., a publicly traded insurance company, from 2004 until its sale to The Doctors Company in October 2010.
 He was Vice President and Chief Operating Officer of that company from 2001 to 2003.
-From 1997 to 2001, Mr. Clinton was President and Chief Executive Officer of MEEMIC Insurance Company, a personal lines insurer which converted from a mutual to stock company and became a publicly traded company in 1999.
+From 1997 to 2001, Mr. Clinton was President and Chief Executive Officer of $\label{lem:memory} \textbf{MEEMIC Insurance Company, a personal lines insurer which converted from a mutual to stock company and a surface of the converted from the stock company and the surface of the converted from the conve$ became a publicly traded company in 1999.
 From 1990 to 1997, he worked at ProNational Insurance Company, holding the positions of Chief Financial Officer from 1996 to 1997 and Vice President of Underwriting from 1990 to 1995.
 Mr. Clinton was a consulting actuary from 1986 to 1990.
 He was the Chief Actuary of the State of Michigan Insurance Bureau, which is now part of the MDIFS, from 1982 to 1986.
-Mr. Clinton graduated from the University of Michigan (B.S.
-Business Administration; Master of Actuarial Science) and was inducted as a Fellow of the Casualty Actuarial Society in 1982.
+Mr. Clinton graduated from the University of Michigan and holds a B.S. in Business Administration as well as a Master of Actuarial Science.
+He was inducted as a Fellow of the Casualty Actuarial Society in 1982.
 Mr. Clinton's experience in all aspects of the insurance industry, including as an insurance regulator, were important in the decision to appoint him as a member of the Board of Directors.
-8